[Remote] Sr. Manager, Global Early Career Talent Programs & Strategic Enablement at Western Digital

 Responsibilities

-• Partner with the CTO Office for R&D talent pipeline needs
+• Partner with CTO Office for R&D to align strategic core partnerships with critical research partners for talent pipeline needs

-• Partner internally to provide training and resources for recruitment and retention
+• Partner internally to provide training and resources for business on recruitment, retention, and engagement; collaborate with ERGs for long-term retention

-• Oversee the strategy, solutions & operations enablement team
+• Oversee strategy, solutions & operations enablement team focused on project management, workforce planning, process improvement, and resources

 Skills